-- work with people earlier to prevent ill health and poor wellbeing, promoting self-care and supporting independence to enable people to live well at home. - work with our partners to make sure that our residents have access to good quality sporting and leisure facilities across the Borough and can access wellbeing activity in their local neighbourhoods. - work with the NHS, third sector, public sector partners and business to improve people's mental health and wellbeing through advice, support and activities. - consider the impact on health and wellbeing in all of our services. - work with local NHS services to reform, integrate and improve the health and social care system and to extend the investment in prevention for all of our residents.
+- work with our partners to make sure that our residents have access to good quality sporting and leisure facilities across the Borough and can access wellbeing activity in their local neighbourhoods. - work with the NHS, third sector, public sector partners and business to improve people's mental health and wellbeing through advice, support and activities. - consider the impact on health and wellbeing in all of our services. - work with local NHS services to reform, integrate and improve the health and social care system and to extend the investment in prevention for all of our residents.